mishravinay/mishravinay.github.io/README.md

 A SNAP-SHOT :

 I am a 31-years old programmer living in NEW DELHI, India.
 I worked as a “Technical Lead – Product Development & RnD ” at Harman (A Sumsung company).
-Currently, I am pursuing M.Tech in Computer Science and Engineering (CSE) from Indian Institue of Technology (Indian School Of Mines) Dhanbad [IIT-ISM Dhanbad].
 I have done Masters in Computer Applications (MCA) from University of Rajasthan, Jaipur.
 I posses a Bachelor’s degree in Computer Science and Mathematics from Lucnow University, Lucknow.

 I have keen interest to learn new technologies like Big Data, ML, Data Science, mathematics blogs, reading books, writing and post article on my blog.
 In my free time I am writing Hindi Poems and Hindi Stories.